OpenTermsArchive/contrib-versions/Couchsurfing/Terms of Service.md

 DISCONTINUANCE OF SERVICES

 We may, in our discretion and without liability to you, with or without prior notice and at any time, modify or discontinue, temporarily or permanently, any portion of our Services.

+PRICE CHANGES

+We reserve the right to adjust pricing for our service in any manner and at any time as we may determine in our sole discretion.
+Price changes related to Couchsurfing Verification will not affect members that have purchased a lifetime subscription.

+Paid Subscriptions automatically renew until cancelled.
+We will notify you if the price of a recurring subscription increases and seek your consent to continue before renewal.

 MEMBER’S REPRESENTATIONS AND WARRANTIES